Concord Lawn Installation Services

 Selecting the right installation method depends on site conditions and project goals.

-- Sod: Immediate results, erosion control, cost $0.50-1.50/sq ft, best for slopes/high-visibility, install spring/fall, store 24-48 hours max.
+- Sod: Immediate establishment, erosion control, higher cost (0.50-1.50/sq ft), limited species, best for slopes/high-visibility, install spring/fall.

 Concord Building Department Permits for Grading, Drainage & Infrastructure Modifications